-The quadrilaterals in the classification below display a side-angle symmetry, which is discussed more fully in my book Some Adventures in Euclidean Geometry, available as downloadable PDF or printed book.
+The quadrilaterals in the classification below display a side-angle symmetry, which is discussed more fully in my book Some Adventures in Euclidean Geometry, and is now available to download as a FREE PDF (click preceding link).
+Excerpts from my book showing the classification below for convex, concave as well as crossed quadrilaterals, together with their definitions, is available to download as a PDF at Inclusive, Hierarchical Classification of Quadrilaterals Excerpt.

 The classification is too large to fit onto one WebSketchpad webpage and has been divided into two webpages.
 Click on the LINK button in the sketch to navigate either lower down or higher up in the hierarchy.

 However, in terms of an observed diagonal-bimedian duality/symmetry among quadrilaterals, the 'bisecting quadrilateral', or 'bisect-diagonal quadrilateral' as named by Joseffson (2017), can be placed as the dual to the trapezium.
-Read his interesting paper at Properties of bisect-diagonal quadrilaterals.
+Read his interesting paper in this regard at Properties of bisect-diagonal quadrilaterals.
+The properties of a bisect-diagonal quadrilateral are further discussed in my 2021 paper Some more properties of the bisect-diagonal quadrilateral.

 Notes: